-Beyond that, this 2020 “Temporary Abnormal” Walt Disney World Planning Guide remains a work in progress, something we will update regularly based upon our observations, new developments, changes, etc. One big component of how the guide will evolve is reader questions.
+Beyond that, this Coronavirus (COVID-19) Walt Disney World Planning Guide remains a work in progress, something we will update regularly based upon our observations, new developments, changes, etc. One big component of how the guide will evolve is reader questions.
 Being in the parks regularly, we take some things for granted because we’ve already become familiar with them.
 However, that may not be the case for the majority of readers, so please ask questions.
 Chances are, someone else wonders the same thing as you, and that’ll help us iterate and improve this resource!